-Dog reportedly found as stray, suffered burns to 20 percent of its body
+Dog found as stray, suffered burns to 20 percent of its body

-The Animal Rescue League of Boston (ARL) is currently caring for a one-year-old mixed-breed dog who was reportedly found as a stray in Norwood and suffering from severe burns.
-ARL Law Enforcement is jointly investigating the incident with the Norwood Animal Control as a case of animal cruelty and abandonment and is asking the public for any assistance in the investigation.
+The Animal Rescue League of Boston (ARL) is pleased to be able to provide an update about a one-year-old mixed-breed dog who was found as a stray in Norwood in late August, and suffered severe burns.
+ARL Law Enforcement and Norwood Police continue to jointly investigate the incident as a case of animal cruelty and abandonment and once again is asking the public for any assistance in the investigation.